aaronshaver/beautify-sheet-for-google-sheets/README.md

 ## Usage

 You will now see a 'RepairFormat' menu item to the right of the 'Help' menu item.
 Simply click 'RepairFormat' and then click 'Run'.
-The script will take a couple seconds to run (most of it is quick, but auto-resizing columns is slow).
+The add-on will take a couple seconds to run (most of it is quick, but auto-resizing columns is slow).

 To alter the add-on's behavior, simply edit the values in the two preferences objects near the top of the file to your desired settings.

 ---

 1. Yes, I'm aware of right click > 'Paste special' > 'Paste values only', but I am lazy.
 This requires four actions, for *every* pasted item.
-With this script, I can reduce this down to three actions *total*.
+With this add-on, I can reduce this down to three actions *total*.